Diz310/Holo-OCG-Stream-Overlay/README.md

 The Oshi should be self-explanatory.
 The color highlight at the bottom of the Oshi will automatically change based on the color of the chosen Oshi Card.

+If the Card ID that was input was not valid then the script will display the cardbacks to show that something went wrong.
+For the Oshi it will show Mios birthday oshi card instead (#nobias)

 There are buttons to increase and decrease both the players life, and holopower.
 The life is capped from 0-6 and holo power is capped from 0-9.